zach-hartwig/ADAQAnalysis/Readme.md

   make clean
 ```

-Then copy the following lines to your .bashrc file to configure your
+Finally, add the following lines to your .bashrc file to configure
-environment correctly:
+your environment correctly before running ADAQAnalysis:

 ```bash
     # ADAQAnalysis configuration